alwgamedev/Little-Guy-Shuttle-Service/README.md

-Fun little skateboarding survival game made for the Little Guy Game Jam, held July 25 - Aug 1, 2025.
+Fun little skateboarding survival game made for the <a href="https://itch.io/jam/little-guy-game-jam">Little Guy Game Jam</a>, held July 25 - Aug 1, 2025.

 You can play the game on my <a href="https://alwgamedev.itch.io/little-guy-shuttle-service">itch.io page.</a>